lalitshankarchowdhury/AudioMixer/README.md

 # audio-editor
 An audio editor I am developing.

-Currently it can play multiple tracks together (really, sequentially as each clip has its own small buffer attached to the speaker).
+Currently it can play multiple tracks together.